Caerind/AwesomeCppGameDev/README.md

 ~2000 projects listed here!

-If you want to add projects here, do a push request or open an issue!
+If you want to add projects here, do a pull request or open an issue!

 (Maybe some new categories should be added to sort everything a bit better) (Maybe some repositories could be removed from the list too)

 <!-- START -->
+## Index
 - [C++](#C++)
 - [Libraries](#Libraries)
 - [Engines](#Engines)